-- Operational needs of the service and the need for the work to be undertaken; - The impact of the employee's absence and ill health on other employees and service delivery; - The employee's absence record; - Financial and cost implications; - Representations made by the employee and their representative
+- Operational needs of the service and the need for the work to be undertaken; - The impact of the employee's absence and ill health on other employees and service delivery; - The employee's absence record; - Financial and cost implications; - Representations made by the employee and their representative - What actions have been taken to attempt to enable the employee to continue in employment; - What if any consideration has been given to alternative duties on either a temporary or permanent basis - Medical advice received.

-- How long the employee has been absent; - The nature of the incapacity; - The likelihood of a return to work in the near future: - The operational needs of the service and the need for the work to be undertaken: - The impact of the employee's absence and ill health on other employees and service delivery; - Financial and cost implications;

-- What actions have been taken to attempt to enable the employee to continue in employment; - What if any consideration has been given to alternative duties on either a temporary or permanent basis - Medical advice received.
+- How long the employee has been absent; - The nature of the incapacity; - The likelihood of a return to work in the near future; - The operational needs of the service and the need for the work to be undertaken; - The impact of the employee's absence and ill health on other employees and service delivery; - Financial and cost implications; - Representations made by the employee and their representative; - What steps have been taken to attempt to enable the employee to continue in employment; - What, if any, consideration has been given to alternative duties on either a temporary or permanent basis; - · Medical advice received.